-- Only use the white part of the fennel and peel the zucchini in order to get a white coloured soup.
-Adding the cream will enhance the white colour of the soup even more.
+- Only use the white part of the fennel and peel the zucchini in order to get a white colored soup.
+Adding the cream will enhance the white color of the soup even more.

-- Use the green fennel fronds as decoration, but also for a slightly stronger aniseed flavour.
+- Use the green fennel fronds as decoration, but also for a slightly stronger aniseed flavor.